2DGD-F0TH/2DGD_F0TH/chapters/002_Maths.md

 In everyday life, angles are measured in degrees, from 0 to 360 degrees.
 In some situations in math, it is more comfortable to measure angles using radians, from 0 to $2 \pi$.

-You can covert back and forth between radians and degrees with the following formulas:
+You can convert back and forth between radians and degrees with the following formulas:

 $$angle\ in\ degrees = angle\ in\ radians \cdot \frac{180}{\pi}$$